-- (1) A regional council shall prepare and change any regional plan in accordance with its functions under section 30, the provisions of Part 2, a direction given under section 25A(1), its duty under section 32, and any regulations. - (2) In addition to the requirements of section 67(3) and (4), when preparing or changing any regional plan, the regional council shall have regard to- - (a) any proposed regional policy statement in respect of the region; and - (b) the Crown's interests in land of the Crown in the coastal marine area; and - (c) any- - (i) management plans and strategies prepared under other Acts; and - (ii) [Repealed] - (iia) relevant entry in the Historic Places Register; and - (iii) regulations relating to ensuring sustainability, or the conservation, management, or sustainability of fisheries resources (including regulations or bylaws relating to taiapure, mahinga mataitai, or other non-commercial Maori customary fishing); and - (iv) [Repealed]
+- (1) A regional council shall prepare and change any regional plan in accordance with its functions under section 30, the provisions of Part 2, a direction given under section 25A(1), its duty under section 32, and any regulations. - (2) In addition to the requirements of section 67(3) and (4), when preparing or changing any regional plan, the regional council shall have regard to- - (a) any proposed regional policy statement in respect of the region; and - (b) the Crown's interests in the coastal marine area; and - (c) any- - (i) management plans and strategies prepared under other Acts; and - (ii) [Repealed] - (iia) relevant entry in the Historic Places Register; and - (iii) regulations relating to ensuring sustainability, or the conservation, management, or sustainability of fisheries resources (including regulations or bylaws relating to taiapure, mahinga mataitai, or other non-commercial Maori customary fishing); and

-to the extent that their content has a bearing on resource management issues of the region; and

-(d) the extent to which the regional plan needs to be consistent with the regional policy statements and plans, or proposed regional policy statements and proposed plans, of adjacent regional councils.

-- (2A) A regional council, when preparing or changing a regional plan, must- - (a) take into account any relevant planning document recognised by an iwi authority and lodged with the council, to the extent that its content has a bearing on resource management issues of the region; and - (b) recognise and provide for the management plan for a foreshore and seabed reserve located in whole or in part within its region, once the management plan has been lodged with the council. - (3) In preparing or changing any regional plan, a regional council must not have regard to trade competition or the effects of trade competition.
+- (iv) [Repealed] - to the extent that their content has a bearing on resource management issues of the region; and - (d) the extent to which the regional plan needs to be consistent with the regional policy statements and plans, or proposed regional policy statements and proposed plans, of adjacent regional councils. - (2A) When a regional council is preparing or changing a regional plan, it must deal with the following documents, if they are lodged with the council, in the manner specified, to the extent that their content has a bearing on the resource management issues of the region: - (a) the council must take into account any relevant planning document recognised by an iwi authority; and - (b) in relation to a planning document prepared by a customary marine title group under section 85 of the Marine and Coastal Area (Takutai Moana) Act 2011, the council must, in accordance with section 93 of that Act,- - (i) recognise and provide for the matters in that document, to the extent that they relate to the relevant customary marine title area; and - (ii) take into account the matters in that document, to the extent that they relate to a part of the common marine and coastal area outside the customary marine title area of the relevant group. - (3) In preparing or changing any regional plan, a regional council must not have regard to trade competition or the effects of trade competition.